Graph-COM/Benchmark_for_DGRL_in_Hardwares/docs/source/data/data_select.rst

 =================================

-To select from one of the existing `datasets and tasks <intro.html>`_, one may configure the selected dataset in general configs, an example could be:
+To select from one of the existing datasets and tasks, one may configure the selected dataset in general configs, an example could be:

 .. code-block:: yaml